 There are three other notable entries on that Marriage Certificate(8).
 The first is that John’s own name appears as ‘John Kinnelly’, which is obviously a transcription error as his Army papers(1,2) show that he enlisted with the name of ‘John Kennelly’, which he always maintained was his real and only name.
 The second and third, respectively, are that John’s Father is stated to be ‘John Kinnelly’, whilst his Mother appears as ‘Bridget Kinnelly M.S.
 Morarty’.
 Neither such person appears in the Irish civil(5,5a) or church records(6) from 1850 onwards, so the entries would also appear to be transcription errors.

-Furthermore, neither the Irish civil(5) nor church authorities(6) have a record of a marriage between a John Kinnelly and a Bridget Morarty, but they do record a marriage on 5 March 1886 between a ‘John Kennelly’ and a ‘Bridget Moriarty’, both of Knocknaboola, a small hamlet just over 2 miles from Killorglin.
+Furthermore, neither the Irish civil(5) nor church authorities(6) has a record of a marriage between a John Kinnelly and a Bridget Morarty, but they do record a marriage on 5 March 1886 between a ‘John Kennelly’ and a ‘Bridget Moriarty’, both of Knocknaboola, a small hamlet just over 2 miles from Killorglin.
 This is the only recorded marriage of a couple with similar names to those persons named in John Kennelly’s Marriage Certificate(8) living in the area of Killorglin, the town where John maintained he was born, and this also suggests that the names of his parents were transcribed incorrectly on that Marriage Certificate(8).

 In view of the above, it would be easy to assume that this Knocknaboola couple were John Kennelly’s parents.
 However, for that to be true, they would have to have given birth to John up to 4 years before their marriage, according to his year of birth as stated in his Army papers(1,2).
 Whilst a spokesperson for the Diocese of Killorglin confirms that this couple were married in their jurisdiction in 1886, they go on to say, ‘I doubt that John [Kennelly] and Bridget [Moriarty] are [John Kennelly’s] parents…a child might be born out of wedlock but [the parents] would get married at an early date after the birth – a gap of 4 years seems too long’(6).